-Species Individ- uals/ km2 Dive profile - % at surface Ad- justed density (Indi- viduals/ km 2)
+Species Individuals/km 2 Dive profile - % at surface Adjusted density (Individuals/ km2)

 Bottlenose dolphin 0.148 30 0.810

 Atlantic spotted dolphin 0.089 30 0.677

 Bottlenose or Atlantic dolphin 0.007 30 0.053

 Total 0.244 1.54

 Adjusted for undetected submerged animals to approximately two standard deviations.

-Table 3 lists the noise-related dolphin take estimates resulting from surf zone detonations associated with the Perferred Alternative of the PEA.
+Table 3 lists the noise-related dolphin take estimates resulting from surf zone detonations that are the subject of this proposed IHA.
 The take numbers represent the combined total of Atlantic bottlenose and Atlantic spotted dolphins, and do not consider any mitigation measures.
+The use of combined Atlantic bottlenose and Atlantic spotted dolphin numbers is because of the difficulty in distinguish them from each other in the field.
 Implementation of mitigation measures discussed below would significantly decrease the number of takes.
 Discussion of the amount of take reduction is provided below.